valsopi/clean-twitter/README.md

 4. Select the folder with your downloaded files
 5. Voila!

-Now, whenever you visit Twitter on Chrome, you wont see "Trending" topics.
+Now, whenever you visit Twitter on Chrome, you wont see "Trending" topics or the "#Explore" button to the left.

 To disable the extension, either make it inactive or "Remove from Chrome" completely.